moderntribe/square-one/docs/getting-started/03_build.md

 1. Install backend development dependencies
    1. `composer install` or `so composer install` if using SquareOne Global Docker

+> Note: Make sure your composer version matches the project requirments.
+As of Oct 2021, Composer v2.

 ## Building Frontend Assets

 ### Node